sabirmostofa/real-time-chat-spring-react-tailwind/README.md

 # real-time-chat-spring-react-tailwind

-## Environment
+## Run the app with docker images from dockerhub

+From the project directory: `docker-compose -f .\docker-compose-dockerhub.yml up`

+**_Three ports are required to be available.
+8090 is used for backend, 5432 for postgresql and 3000 for frontend_**

+### Building environment(If you want to build the app locally )

-JDK20, npm, docker are required to run the app
+JDK20, gradle, npm, docker are required to build and run the app

-## Build and run
+### Build and run

+- Build .jar from the backend folder: `.\gradle bootjar`

-Build command with: `docker-compose up --build`
+- Run the app with command : `docker-compose up --build`

 Run from: `http://localhost:3000`

-**_Two ports are required to be available.
-8090 is used for backend and 3000 for frontend_**

-## Services in docker
+### Services in docker

 3 Services: